 Simply plug the monitor into a single outlet, connect it to your home’s wireless network, and download the free RemoteLync app to your iOS® or Android™ smartphone or tablet.

 When a smoke or CO alarm sounds in your home, the RemoteLync Monitor sends out an alert to your mobile device by app, text, or email.
 The monitor works with most existing smoke and CO alarms, and one device will cover average-sized homes.

 Home Energy Efficiency

-When you replace your water heater, consider installing an energy efficient tankless propane water heater, which can reduce your energy costs up to $300 a year compared to a tank type electric water heater.
+When you replace your water heater, consider installing an energy-efficient tankless propane water heater, which can reduce your energy costs by up to $300 a year compared to a tank-type electric water heater.